hashicorp/terraform-aws-consul/modules/consul-install/README.md

 * `/opt/consul/data`: directory where the Consul agent can store state.
 * `/opt/consul/config`: directory where the Consul agent looks up configuration.

+If you have custom Consul config (`.json`) files, you may want to copy them into the config directory as part of your Packer template after the `install-consul` script finishes.

 #### Install Consul binaries and scripts

 Install the following: